caiguanhao/CGHAssemble/README.md

 Bugs
 ----

-* In exchange of not showing a weird command-line window the console (output) area may 'freeze' for a period of time while processing tasks on some versions of Windows.
+* In exchange of not showing a weird command-line window, the console (output) area may 'freeze' for a period of time while processing tasks on some versions of Windows.